The best and worst of the Apertura 2021, prior to the start of the Repechage

 Hector Huerta

 “America.
 Due to his position in the table, although his last two defeats prevent him from considering him the main favorite for the title.
-He has shown little personality to win the games that have to be won, and although Santiago Solari’s team gets a lot of points, they have lacked the blood of a champion to lift trophies. “
+He has shown little personality to win the games that have to be won, and although Santiago Solari’s team gets a lot of points, he has lacked champion blood to lift trophies. “

 Mauricio Pedroza